arduosoft/RawCMS/docs/Authentication.md

 }
 ```

-## External Provider
+## External Providers

 Like we have to see Authentication plugin is configurable.
 On configuration JSON you can add multiple
 external provider for authenticating users.
-For configure external provider use _ExsternalProvider_ property.
+For configure external providers use _ExsternalProviders_ property.

 ```json
 {